Hendon, a Republican, was the representative for North Carolina's 11th congressional district from 1985 to 1986.

 He was previously the representative for North Carolina's 11th congressional district (1981-1982).

-Each dot in the chart below was a member of the House of Representatives in 1986.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hendon is shown as a purple triangle. (analysis methodology)
+Hendon is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1986 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Hendon sponsored bills primarily in these issue areas: